zentrocdot/LazyImageUpscaler/README.md

 > [!NOTE]
 > <p align="justify">🚧 This documentation is still under construction.
 The documentation
 > will developed up to the point the application works as expected.
 The last version of
-> the application needs still some fine-tuning before publishing.</p>
+> the application needs also some fine-tuning after publishing here.</p>

 <b><p align="justify">If you like what I present here, or if it helps you, or if it is
 useful, you are welcome to [donate](#Donation) a small contribution.
 It motivates me a lot